(Open Until Filled; Initial Review in June 2021)

-The Master of Science in Analytics (MSA) program (www.analytics.gatech.edu) at the Georgia Institute of Technology (Georgia Tech) invites applications for two teaching faculty positions at the Assistant Professor or Associate Professor levels in one or more of the following areas: Statistics, Operations Research, Analytics, Data Science, Machine Learning, or related areas.
+The Master of Science in Analytics (MSA) program (www.analytics.gatech.edu) at the Georgia Institute of Technology (Georgia Tech) invites applications for tenure track faculty positions at the Assistant Professor or Associate Professor level in Statistics, Operations Research (OR), or related areas.
 These are full-time positions with the Georgia Tech Shenzhen Institute (GTSI) in Shenzhen, China.
+These positions will reside in China.

 GTSI is a Joint Institute between Georgia Tech and Tianjin University (TJU) and is located in Shenzhen, the so-called “Silicon Valley of China”.
 GTSI has received approval from the Board of Regents of the University System of Georgia and the Chinese Ministry of Education to offer Georgia Tech’s existing Master’s degree programs in Electrical and Computer Engineering (ECE), Analytics, Computer Science, Environmental Engineering, and Industrial Design, as well as the PhD degree in ECE.
 Georgia Tech is fully responsible for Georgia Tech academic programming at GTSI.